Book a FREE 15-Minute Telehealth Consultation to Discuss Pain Relief Options. (Most Insurance Accepted).

 One of the benefits of chiropractic care is that it can offer relief from pain without relying on medication.
 It also helps resolve the underlying cause of the pain instead of only focusing on masking the symptoms.

-Regenerative medicine at our Atlanta spine treatment clinic refers to procedures that can repair damage and restore tissues.
+Regenerative medicine at spine treatment clinic refers to procedures that can repair damage and restore tissues.
 We offer platelet-rich plasma therapy (PRP), stem cell therapy, prolozone, and prolotherapy.

 All of these treatment options work with your body’s natural healing processes, stimulating them to function as needed.
 We particularly recommend prolozone—an injection of ozone and nutrients.
 Prolozone can reduce pain, increase circulation to the injured area, and jump-start the healing process.